Mikhus/canvas-gauges/pages/documentation/user-guide/scripting-api.md

  - it does not modify DOM element, so it is more efficient in terms of performance.

 From other hand if you refer to a data-binding strategy it can break it.
 In this case, changing config options via attributes is more preferable.

+> Please, take into account that updating gauge value through ```update()``` API call or by changing HTML-attribute may cause performance issues as far as updating gauge config will result in complete redraw, instead of redrawing only animated elements.

 ### Gauge Interface Summary